The Value of Caring Tasks in Our Environment

 The final recommendation that Toño offered was to make visible the caring needs that the code has.
 The next step would then be to decide on a starting point to begin improving the code, an improvement that will eventually have a positive impact on the next functionality that passes through that piece of code.

-This is an Agile Alliance community blog post.
-Opinions represented are personal and belong solely to the author.
-They may not represent the opinion or policy of Agile Alliance.
+Before you move on, please consider supporting our non-profit mission by making a donation to Agile Alliance todayThis is a community blog post.
+The opinions contained within belong solely to the author or authors, and may not represent the opinion or policy of Agile Alliance.

 Juan Banda